darrod/genAI/README.md

-# Data Privacy Vault
+# Data Privacy Vault + Secure ChatGPT

-A Node.js service for anonymizing Personally Identifiable Information (PII) using tokenization.
-This service detects names, emails, and phone numbers in text and replaces them with consistent alphanumeric tokens.
+This project provides a Node.js service that anonymizes PII (names, emails, phones) in free text, optionally persists token mappings in MongoDB Atlas, and integrates with OpenAI to safely process prompts.
+A secure endpoint `/secureChatGPT` anonymizes the user prompt, sends it to OpenAI, then deanonymizes the AI response before returning it.

 ## Features